 - If you are an educator, you may want to bring your expertise to run for local school board.

-- Are you an attorney or have legal experience?
-You may be qualified for a run for a judicial position or district attorney.
+- Are you an attorney or work in criminal justice?
+You may be qualified for a judicial position or district attorney.

 - County Legislature

 - County Commissioners